PelionIoT/mbl-tools/ci/licensing-check/README.md

 SPDX-License-Identifier: BSD-3-Clause -->
 # What licensing checks are running?

-The [`mbl-licensing-checker`] python application runs to check for expected license and copyright notice on first and third party source files.
+The [`mbl-licensing-checker`] python application checks for expected licenses and copyright notices on first and third party source files.

 The sanity check script fails if the application returns a non-zero exit code.